 I threw myself back into the blog, now known as Wanderluce and started writing — with gusto and typo’s galore — about anything, and everything I felt like.
 I made blogger friends, and worked with a really awesome company and helped to coordinate a huge blogging conference.
 I also pushed forward with my journalism career, pitching (badly), writing (occasionally) and landing myself a staff job on the travel desk at the Express.
 Pinching myself the whole way, obvs.

 After I found out I was pregnant, I knew I wanted to go back to freelancing again.
-Money-wise, it made no difference so since then I’ve been writing across stacks of topics for people like the Telegraph, Mush Mums, Red and even Stylist (sadly, under a pseudonym).
+Money-wise, it made no difference so since then I’ve been writing across stacks of topics for people like the Telegraph, Mush Mums, Red and Mother & Baby.
 I still adore my blog, which is constantly evolving, but things are really rapidly shifting.